 On the same note, damaged veneer can be dealt with and just takes patience.
 Most shy away from them like the lady I bought from, and that’s when you can really score a diamond in the rough.

 My hope is to inspire and encourage.
-By pinning and sharing you do the same for others.
+In addition, by pinning and sharing you do the same for others.
 Thank you! ♥

 You can find this chest and more in my shop (SOLD) – stop and say, “Hi!”